sharetribe/sharetribe/README.md

 ### Experimental: Docker container installation

-Prerequisite: You have to have docker installed.
-If you are on a non-linux OS, you need to have boot2docker or something similar.
+Prerequisite: You have to have _docker_ and _fig_ installed.
+If you are on a non-linux OS, you need to have _boot2docker_ or something similar.
 If you can successfully run `docker info`, then you should be ok to go.

-1. Build and run MySQL container

-  `docker run --name mysql -p 3306:3306 -e MYSQL_USER=sharetribe -e MYSQL_PASSWORD=secret -e MYSQL_DATABASE=sharetribe_development -e MYSQL_ROOT_PASSWORD=secret mysql`

-2. Build Sharetribe Rails container

-  `docker build -t="sharetribe/server" .`

-  (Installing gem bundle will take a while.
-Please be patient.)

-3. Load database schema
+1. Load schema (only on the first run)

-  `docker run -i -t --link=mysql:mysql sharetribe/server /bin/bash -l -c "bundle exec rake db:schema:load"`
+  `fig run web /bin/bash -l -c "bundle exec rake db:schema:load"`

-4. Run Rails server

-  `docker run -i -t --link=mysql:mysql -p 3000:3000 sharetribe/server /bin/bash -l -c "bundle exec rake ts:index ; bundle exec rake ts:start ; bundle exec rails server"`

-5. Run worker
+1. Create a marketplace (only on the first run)

-  `docker run -i -t --link=mysql:mysql sharetribe/server /bin/bash -l -c "bundle exec rake jobs:work"`
+  `fig run web /bin/bash -l -c 'rails runner "Community.create(name: \"docker\", domain: \"docker\")"'`

+1. Run the app

+  `fig up`

-6. Set lvh.me to point to docker IP
+1. Set lvh.me to point to docker IP

   Modify your `/etc/hosts` file.
-If you're in Linux, point 127.0.0.1 to lvh.me.
-If you are on OSX (or Windows), point the result of running `boot2docker ip` to lvh.me
+If you're in Linux, point 127.0.0.1 to docker.lvh.me.
+If you are on OSX (or Windows), point the result of running `boot2docker ip` to docker.lvh.me

-7. All done!
-Open your browser and URL http://lvh.me:3000
+1. All done!
+Open your browser and URL http://docker.lvh.me:3000

 Please note, that Docker installation is experimental and it's missing some important parts: